-A nominal value for each of the characteristics listed in tables 1 and 2 shall be included in the information supplied to the purchaser by the manufacturer or distributor.
-In addition, the manufacturer shall provide the range of temperatures within which the transceiver is designed to be operated, the transmitter and receiver operating frequencies, and nominal values for transmitter carrier output power, receiver audio output impedance, and standard supply voltage.
+A nominal value for each of the characteristics listed in tables 1 through 4 shall be included in the information supplied to the purchaser by the manufacturer or distributor.
+In addition, the manufacturer shall provide the range of temperatures within which the transceiver is designed to be operated, the transmitter and receiver operating frequencies, and nominal values for the transmitter carrier output power, the receiver audio output impedance, the standard supply voltage and the current drains in the transmit, receive and standby modes.
 The manufacturer shall also indicate the magnitude of the audio input signal necessary for rated system deviation and provide sufficient audio input impedance information to enable test personnel to design an impedance matching network for use between the audio generator and transmitter audio input circuits.
+The manufacturer or distributor shall label each battery with the nominal voltage, battery type and model, rated capacity, indication of polarity, and month and year of manufacture.